 113) What are some of the bug or defect management tools?

-1) Teamwork: Teamwork is one of the most widely used bug management tools and the organization or manager loves teamwork as it helps them organize tasks and personnel. co-partnership with customers and internal team members is easy with teamwork projects.
+1) Teamwork: Teamwork is one of the most widely used bug management tools, and the organization or manager loves teamwork as it helps them organize tasks and personnel.
+Co-partnership with customers and internal team members is easy with teamwork projects.
 In addition, teamwork also offers a chat and helpdesk solution.

-4) Asana: Asana is a popular alternative defect management tool; they pride themselves in being compatible with a wide range of businesses both small and large and aim to take the anarchy out of project management. tracking bugs in Asana is easy.
+4) Asana: Asana is a popular alternative defect management tool; they pride themselves in being compatible with a wide range of businesses, both small and large, and aim to take the anarchy out of project management.
+Tracking bugs in Asana is easy.

 4) Redbooth: Redbooth is a modern project management tool with a devious user interface.
-It also provides a feature to Gmail integration that will allow us to turn email into tasks directly from your inbox.
+It also provides a feature for Gmail integration that will allow us to turn email into tasks directly from your inbox.

 114) What is defect density?

-The number of flaws confirmed in software during a particular time of operation or development divided by the size of the software is known as defect density.
+The number of flaws confirmed in software during a particular time of operation or development, divided by the size of the software, is known as defect density.

 115) What is defect priority?

-Priority is defined by how early the defect should be fixed in software. it will decide the order of fixing a defect in the software, if the priority of the defect is higher the defect should be resolved.
+Priority is defined by how early the defect should be fixed in software.
+It will decide the order of fixing a defect in the software.
+If the priority of the defect is higher, the defect should be resolved.

 There are generally three categories of priority as below: